AWS-Samples-GenAI-FSI/sales-analyst-bedrock-dynamodb/README.md

 ### Prerequisites
 - AWS Account (if you don't have one, [create here](https://aws.amazon.com/free/))
 - Python 3.8+ installed on your computer
+- AWS Session Manager plugin (will be installed automatically, or see troubleshooting if it fails)
 - Basic command line knowledge

 ### Step 1: Create AWS User with Required Permissions